Copa Airlines Flight 201: Examination and investigation

 The cockpit voice recorder was recovered and flown to Panama City, then to the United States, for analysis by the National Transportation Safety Board.
 However, NTSB analysts discovered that the tape was broken due to a maintenance error.
 It was repaired, but the recording on the tape was from another flight.
 Crash investigators had better luck with the flight data recorder, which showed the plane was in a high-speed dive before breaking up.
-FDR also showed that the aircraft several times suddenly banked, in less than a second, which was considered unprecendeted for a commercial aircraft.
+The FDR also showed that the aircraft suddenly banked several times in less than a second, which was considered unprecedented for a commercial aircraft.

 The trouble was later traced to a faulty wiring harness in the Attitude Director Indicator (ADI) instruments.
-The wires were frayed due to damage by long term over-stress, which caused an intermittent short circuit in the flow of data from the pilot side Vertical Gyro (VG), VG-1, to the pilot side ADI.
-Because FDR received information from VG-1, it was displaying wrong information, and "sudden" bankings of the aircraft which FDR recorded were actually much more gradual.
+The wires were frayed due to damage by long-term over-stress, which caused an intermittent short circuit in the flow of data from the Captain’s side Vertical Gyro (VG), VG-1, to the Captain’s side ADI.
+Because the FDR received information from VG-1, it was displaying incorrect information, and "sudden" bankings of the aircraft, which the FDR recorded, were, in fact, much more gradual.